join the helix — apply to become a helixer

 how long is The Helix?

-Including our time in L.A. and in Europe, the entire program is just about three weeks long.
+Including our time in L.A. and in Europe, the entire program is just over three weeks long.

 what countries do we visit? will I need a visa?

-The 2013 Helix adventure begins in Los Angeles and then travels through the contemporary republics of Belarus, Poland, and Lithuania.
+Itineraries change from year to year.
+In 2013, the Helix adventure began in Los Angeles and then traveled through the contemporary republics of Belarus, Poland, and Lithuania.
 US citizens will need to acquire a visa to visit Belarus.

 can I get university credit for this?